-- a.
+- cc.
+Voluntary family planning services. - dd.
+Hearing aids are covered as referenced in Section 20.03 B, Cost Sharing, with a limit of new/replacement every three (3) years.
+This does not include over-the-counter devices. - ee.
+Tobacco cessation supplies and services. - ff.
+Otoplasty to address disproportionate, asymmetrical, or misshapen ears resulting from accident, illness, or birth defect. - 3.
+Pharmacy Benefits - a.
 Pharmacy benefits are available to all State of Ohio employees and their dependents enrolled in a health plan. - b.
-The JHCC will review the procedure for obtaining biotech drugs and upon recommendation of the JHCC, the Director of DAS may require that such biotech drugs be obtained from specialty pharmacies.
-Furthermore, upon recommendation from the JHCC, the Director of DAS may establish a separate cost-sharing structure for biotech or lifestyle drugs. - c.
-After consultation with the JHCC, the Director of DAS may review the following: - Alternative pharmacy cost-sharing plan options such as co-insurance. - (2) Coverage of certain Over-the-Counter (OTC) drugs. - (3) Alternative pharmacy procurement and distribution channels. - (4) A special retail generic program. - d.
-The pharmacy benefit manager may not remove from its formulary or require preauthorization for any prescription drug that is among its ten (10) most frequently prescribed drugs unless the pharmacy vendor has notified the Employer and consulted with the JHCC, including in that consultation a review of the health plan research recommending that the drug be excluded or put on preauthorization status. - e.
-Retail pharmacy program.
-There will be a retail pharmacy program with easy access to pharmacies throughout the state.
-Copays for a thirty (30) day supply of prescription drugs including coverage of prescriptions from a licensed dentist are: ten dollar (\$10.00) copayment for generic, forty dollar (\$40.00) copay for a formulary brand name drug and a seventy five (\$75.00) copay for a non-formulary brand name drug.
+The JHCC will review the procedure for obtaining biotech drugs, and upon recommendation of the JHCC, the Director of DAS may require that such biotech drugs be obtained from specialty pharmacies.
+Furthermore, upon recommendation from the JHCC, the Director of DAS may establish a separate cost-sharing structure for biotech or lifestyle drugs.

+- c.
+After consultation with the JHCC, the Director of DAS may review the following: - (1) Alternative pharmacy cost-sharing plan options such as co-insurance. - (2) Coverage of certain Over-the-Counter (OTC) drugs. - (3) Alternative pharmacy procurement and distribution channels. - (4) A special retail generic program. - d.
+The pharmacy benefit manager may not remove from its formulary or require preauthorization for any prescription drug that is among its ten (10) most frequently prescribed drugs unless the pharmacy vendor has notified the Employer and consulted with the JHCC, including in that consultation a review of the health plan research recommending that the drug be excluded or put on preauthorization status. - Retail pharmacy program.
+There will be a retail pharmacy e. program with easy access to pharmacies throughout the state.
+Copays for a thirty (30) day supply of prescription drugs, including coverage of prescriptions from a licensed dentist, are: ten dollar (\$10.00) copay for generic, forty dollar (\$4.00) copay for a formulary brand name drug and a seventy five (\$75.00) copay for a non-formulary brand name drug.
 Where a generic equivalent is available, the copay for a non-formulary brand name drug shall be seventy-five dollars (\$75.00) and the difference in cost between the generic equivalent and the non-formulary brand name drug.
 Generic medication classifications will be determined by the PBM based on industry standards in which the PBM utilizes an independent third-party data service for new and existing drug product pricing, coding, and classification information.
 Preventive medication may be provided at no cost as required by the Patient Protection and Affordable Care Act.
 Specialty medications are filled and mailed by a specialty pharmacy and limited to a thirty (30) day supply; the copays shall be the same as a thirty (30) day supply at retail.
 For a ninety (90) day supply obtained at a retail pharmacy, the copays shall be three (3) times the copay amounts for a thirty (30) day supply.
-Oral oncology medications have a maximum copay of one hundred dollars (\$100) for a thirty (30) day supply.
+Oral oncology medications have a maximum copay of one hundred dollars (\$100) for a thirty (30) day supply. - f.

-f.
 Mail Order Drug Program